ssquadteam/PrivateMessages-CTD/README.md

 # PrivateMessages
 A new bungeecord & velocity plugin for writing private messages!
+Fixed for [Velocity-CTD](https://github.com/GemstoneGG/Velocity-CTD)

 ## Building
 We use Maven to handle dependencies & building.

 ### Requirements
-To compile the project, you must have: Java 8 JDK, Git and Maven
+To compile the project, you must have: Java 17 JDK, Git and Maven

 #### Compiling from source
 Run the following command from your command line: